Actindo-AG/Documentation/RetailSuiteWarehousing/Integration/05_ConfigureStockWithdrawalMatrix.md

 # Configure the stock withdrawal matrix

 The stock withdrawal matrix is designed to determine automatically from which warehouse and under which conditions stock is withdrawn.
-Usually, the main parameters are country of delivery and sales channel, but the following parameters can also be configured:
+Usually, the main parameters are the country of delivery and the sales channel, but the following parameters can also be configured:

-- Product group
+- Product group: a product included in a specific product group is ordered
-- Sales channel: the output channel via which you want to create offers, for example the *Omni-Channel* module
+- Sales channel: the output channel via which you want to create offers, for example, the *Omni-Channel* module
-- Account: the connection used in Omni-Channel, for example, Commerce Cloud or POS
+- Account: the connection used in the *Omni-Channel* module, for example, Salesforce Commerce Cloud or POS
-- Sub account: the web shop where the order is placed, for example, the online store in Germany or in the US
+- Sub-account: the shop where the order is placed, for example, the online store in Germany or in the US
-- Shipping provider, for example, in case of express delivery, the material can be taken from a warehouse, and in case of standard delivery, from a different one
+- Shipping provider: in case of express delivery, for example, the material is taken from a warehouse, and in case of standard delivery, from a different one
 - Warehouse: the specific warehouse where the stock should be withdrawn
-- Warehouse group: if desired, you can also specify only the warehouse group where the stock should be withdrawn
+- Warehouse group: if desired, you can also specify only the warehouse group where the stock should be withdrawn from

  > [Info] When both warehouse and warehouse group are specified, the warehouse must be included in the warehouse group.

 The stock withdrawal matrix is a so-called priority list, that is, a list of criteria arranged in descending order based on their priority.
 Therefore, the correct order of these criteria is crucial, as the system goes through them in the order they are listed, starting from the top, and stops checking them as soon as a matching criterion is found.
-For example, if two entries have the same matching criteria, the system withdraws the stock from the one warehouse that comes first until there is no more materials in stock, then it goes to the next one.
+For example, if two entries have the same matching criteria, the system withdraws the stock from the one warehouse that comes first until there is no more materials in stock, and then it goes to the next one.

+[comment]: <> (Product group noch relevant?
+Product group wird in Artikelverwaltung konfiguriert, aber noch im Einsatz?
+Oder kann man auch in PIM?)

 ## Create an entry